agoncal/agoncal-talks/2020-12-Quarkus/README.md

 This command returns the fully qualified name of the endpoint (eg. `number-container-app.gentlesea-f800e161.eastus2.azurecontainerapps.io`).
 That means you can now access the microservice with `curl https://number-container-app.gentlesea-f800e161.eastus2.azurecontainerapps.io/api/numbers`

+The Book microservice needs to access the database.
+We need to pass the Quarkus database variables:

 ```shell
 az containerapp create \